2le/style_guide/ruby-style-guide.md

     end
     ```

-* Never use `if x: ...` - it is removed in Ruby 1.9.
-Use
+* Never use `if x; ...` (with a semicolon).
+Also never use `if x: ...` (with a
+  colon) - it is not only bad form but it has been removed in Ruby 1.9.
+Use the
-  the ternary operator instead.
+  ternary operator instead.

     ```Ruby
     # bad
     result = if some_condition: something else something_else end

+    # bad
+    result = if some_condition; something else something_else end

     # good
     result = some_condition ? something : something_else
     ```

-* Never use `if x; ...`.
-Use the ternary operator instead.

 * Use `when x then ...` for one-line cases.
 The alternative syntax
   `when x: ...` is removed in Ruby 1.9.